Otavalo market visit 1946

 Sleeping mats, made from Totora.
 Items you can still find on the Otavalo market.

 Other well-known local products are hats, baskets, wooden spoons & pottery.
 As well as rope & bags made out of the fiber of the cactus.
 All products that were produced in larger quantities in earlier times, but are still for sale here & there.
-Look out for them on your visit to the Otavalo market.

 General info, tips & recommendations for your visit to the Otavalo market